Emerging Science & Technologies Workshop 2025

 Reconstituting mouse embryogenesis in ex utero systems

-Alejandro Aguilera-Castrejon, Howard Hughes Medical Institute Janelia Research Campus, USA
+Alejandro Aguilera-Castrejon, Howard Hughes Medical Institute Janelia Research Campus

 10:20-10:40 (CET)